MerouaneBellaha/Rpg-Projet-CLI/README.md

 I did a little bit more than what was asked :

-  1. You can set as many players and as many characters as you want, the game still work the same way.
+  1. You can set as many players ( 2..* ) and as many characters ( 1..* )as you want, the game still work the same way.

   2. Player have to choose their name too.

   3. Re-play functionality.

+  4. An UML class diagram. (../Architecture.pdf)